alexwardcodes/Project1-Odyssey/README.md

 ## Timeframe & Working Team

-We were given one week to complete this project, which meant I also had a weekened to work on it, which I definitely did!
+We were given one week to complete this project, which meant I also had a weekend to work on it, which I definitely did!
 The project was assigned on an individual basis, so each of us had to come up with our own idea for a game, build this from scratch and deliver it individually.

 ## Technologies Used